inno-se/the-guide/README.md

 The basic idea is that very little of the documentation which gets created during software development actually gets read by the actual target audience.
 Recognizing this, you should model/document with a purpose and create agile documentation which reflects the true needs of the audience for that documentation. [^Tagri]

 See also [JBGE](#just-barely-good-enough-jbge).

-## validation

-*noun*

-The process of providing evidence that a deliverable meets the needs of the user [^ApmGlossary].

-## verification

-*noun*

-Proof of compliance with specified requirements.
-Verification may be determined by test, analysis, inspection or demonstration [^ApmGlossary].

 ## Other terms